rzetterberg/alven/README.md

 (If you want to verify the docker setup, you can view the dockerfiles in the `config/docker` directory for each image.)

+Note that building the containers can take quite a while since all cabal dependencies are installed during that process.

 Then you start the builder and database containers: